-- s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his/her/their vote for or against that question.
+- S Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
 Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting, - ii. the names of councillors who are present and the names of councillors who are absent and councillors shall provide a reason for their absence.
-Reasons for absence should be submitted to the Proper Officer at least 60 minutes before the meeting and these may be kept confidential. - iii. interests that have been declared by councillors and non-councillors with voting rights, - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights, - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered, - vi. if there was a public participation session and - vii. the resolutions made.
+Reasons for absence should be submitted to the Proper Officer up to the published start time of the meeting and these may be kept confidential.
+Members will be informed by the proper officer if reasons given are likely to be considered unacceptable. - iii. interests that have been declared by councillors and noncouncillors with voting rights, disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter.

+- iv. the grant of dispensations (if any) to councillors and noncouncillors with voting rights, - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered, - vi. if there was a public participation session and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a

-- u A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his/her/their right to participate and vote on that matter. - V No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+• V No business may be transacted at a meeting unless at least onethird of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.
+See standing order 4d(ix) for the quorum of a committee or subcommittee meeting.